San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 San Jose State Stats and Trends

-- San Jose State has three wins against the spread in eight games this year.
+- San Jose State has three wins against the spread in eight games this season.

 - The Spartans have covered the spread twice this season when favored by 3 points or more (in four chances).

-- San Jose State's games this year have hit the over on four of eight set point totals (50%).
+- San Jose State's games this year have gone over the point total four times in eight opportunities (50%).

-- San Jose State is 2-1 against the spread and 3-0 overall in games when it scores more than 21.1 points.
+- The Spartans average 20.4 points per game, comparable to the 21.1 per matchup the Cowboys allow.

-- In games that San Jose State totals over 311.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- San Jose State is 2-1 against the spread and 3-0 overall in games when it records more than 21.1 points.

-- The Spartans have turned the ball over seven more times (16 total) than the Cowboys have forced a turnover (9) this season.
+- In games that San Jose State churns out over 311.1 yards, the team is 3-2 against the spread and 3-2 overall.

 - Find the latest spread and moneyline odds for San Jose State at SISportsbook.